symonogwe/symonogwe/README.md

 - Allows users to view product details and add items to their cart
 - Provides functionality to delete items from the cart
 - Tested using Jest and React Testing Library

+### Game Hub
+- [Game Hub](https://symon-game-hub.vercel.app/) - The Mini Game Hub is a showcase project that demonstrates how to utilize the rawg.io API to build a game hub.
+This project emphasizes fetching data using Axios, handling errors gracefully, and providing a seamless user experience with loading skeletons.
+Additionally, it leverages Chakra UI for sleek and responsive design, and TypeScript for enhanced code clarity and error checking.

+Features:
+- Fetches mock products from "https://rawg.io/apidocs" API
+- Displays the each game genre in the side-bar and the fetched games
+- Allows users to search for the games by genres, platform, and relevance
+- Provides functionality to also search for a game in the text field and displays loading skeletons while fetching the games

 Technologies Used:
 - React